nicholaswmin/dyno/README.md

 | `durationMs`      | `Number` 	| `5000`     | total test duration, in `ms`    |
 | `threads`         | `Number` 	| `auto` 	   | number of spawned threads       |

-> `auto`: attempts to prefill with count of available cores, can be overriden
->
-> these parameters are user-configurable on test startup.
+> test parameters are user-configurable on test startup.

 ## The test process